-At Profit Point, our consulting team has over a century of combined experience implementing Aspen SCM (MIMI) solutions.
+At Profit Point, our consulting team has over a century of combined experience implementing Aspen Supply Chain Management (MIMI) solutions.
 Although the concepts for developing a model are similar from plant to plant, there is nothing quite like getting boots on the ground to truly understand the client needs.

 With that philosophy in mind, a colleague and I just returned from a scoping trip to a client in Tarragona, Spain.
 The client is a major global chemical producer who requested a proposal to build a scheduling and optimization model using Aspen SCM.